Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab6-ARM.md

 The creation, configuration and removal of resources in Azure is handled by a system called Azure Resource Manager, usually abbreviated to ARM.
-You have been using ARM indirectly through the Azure Portal - it is, in essence, a user interface on top of the ARM API.
+You have been using ARM indirectly through the Azure Portal.
+It is, in essence, a user interface on top of the ARM API.

-(Be aware that when Azure was first introduced, ARM had not yet been invented, and there is an older system for managing resources known, for historical reasons, as RDFE - Red Dog Front End, a title based on an old codename for Azure.
+> Be aware that when Azure was first introduced, ARM had not yet been invented, and there is an older system for managing resources known, for historical reasons, as RDFE—Red Dog Front End, a title based on an old codename for Azure.
 You will also sometimes see this referred to as *Azure Service Management*.
 This legacy management system is still supported.
 Resources created through RDFE are visible through ARM, and but there are some cases where this will limit the